Ben van der Pluijm

 Structural Geology, Tectonics, Tectonophysics

 Recent Research Topics

-A variety of research projects are carried out in the S&T Group; brief descriptions of some of these projects are below.
-General links to structure and tectonics activities at the University of Michigan are through the TSG page.
+A variety of research projects instructural geology and carried out in our group.
+Brief descriptions of some of these projects are below, as well as links to selected publications.
+General information on structure and tectonics activities at the University of Michigan are available through the TSG page.